PJWalker/daggerheart/content/Session 0/Character Creation.md

 - **Stress** reflects your ability to withstand the mental and emotional strain of dangerous situations and physical exertion.
 Every PC starts with 6 Stress slots.
 - **Hope** is a metacurrency that fuels special moves and certain abilities or features.
 All PCs start with 2 Hope; mark these in the Hope field of your character sheet.

-## STEP 5: CHOOSE YOUR STARTING EQUIPMENT
+## Step 5: Choose Your Starting Equipment

 Choose your **[weapon(s)](Weapons.md)**: